scryptachain/scrypta-docs/planum/point-of-sale.md

 # Planum Point of Sale

-La suite si completa grazie ad un Point of Sale che si può usare in abbinamento alle Scrypta Card in versione QR code.
+The suite is completed thanks to a "Point of Sale component" which can be used in combination with the Scrypta Cards in the QR code version.

-Il PoS è operativo e disponibile a questo indirizzo:
+PoS is operational and available at this address:

  [https://pay.planum.dev/#/](https://pay.planum.dev/#/).

-Chiaramente anche questo prodotto è open-source ed è possibile personalizzarlo per adattarlo ad ulteriori esigenze, la repository si trova a questo indirizzo:
+This product is also open-source and can be customized to adapt it to further needs.
+The repository is located at this address:

 [https://github.com/scryptachain/scrypta-planum-web-pos](https://github.com/scryptachain/scrypta-planum-web-pos)